 Declan R. Brady

-135 Amber Valley Drive, Orinda CA | 908-376-8149 | drbrady8800@gmail.com
+135 Amber Valley Drive, Orinda, CA 94653 | 908-376-8149 | drbrady8800@gmail.com

 Summary

 A hard-working, collaborative individual, always striving for excellence and seeking to be a constant learner.
 Looking for a job where curiosity is commonplace and iteration is constant.
 Interested in frontend, backend, and full stack engineering.